 - 1½ ounces fresh basil leaves, about 2 cups loosely packed

 - Juice of 1 freshly squeezed lemon

 - Place the head of garlic on a piece of aluminum foil, drizzle with olive oil, and wrap it up securely, encasing the entire head inside the foil.
 Place on a small baking sheet and bake for 45 minutes.

 - Remove from the oven and once the foil is cool enough to handle unwrap the package and remove the head of garlic.
 Separate the cloves and then squeeze them out of their papery skin into the work bowl of a food processor.

-- Add the remaining ingredients and blend until smooth, about 30 seconds.
+- Add the remaining ingredients (except extra basil for garnish) and blend until smooth, about 30 seconds.
 Garnish with fresh basil just before serving if desired.

 *Use/enjoy this dip the day you make it as it does not keep well overnight.